Evermystery

 She ordered two of them.

 Most of what they built in The In-Between would never see the light of day.
 Whole neighborhoods designed in an afternoon and abandoned by dinner.
-A suspension bridge made entirely of stained glass.
-A floating garden.
-A treehouse the size of a cathedral.
-A bridge that went nowhere and arrived beautifully.
+A cathedral suspended upside down over a digital ocean, where you walked on the vaulted ceiling and looked up at the pews.
+A treehouse scaled to the size of a city block.
+A bridge made entirely of stained glass that shattered and reassembled itself with every step.

 It crept in the way rivers change course—one grain of sediment at a time, until one morning the water is flowing somewhere no one intended.

 Grace couldn't have pointed to the day it shifted.
-There was no argument, no inciting event, no dramatic before-and-after.
+There was no inciting event.
 Their sessions in The In-Between just gradually began to serve a different purpose.
 Jeremy would load the site data for an active commission.
 Grace would place the vegetation palette.
 They would iterate, revise, optimize.
 Submit.
 Invoice.
 Move on.

 The In-Between became an office.